drvinceknight/pfm/book/tools-for-mathematics/01-using-notebooks/tutorial/main.md

 ## Writing markdown

-One of the reasons for using Jupyter notebooks is that it allows us to include both code and communication using something called `markdown`.
+One of the reasons for using Jupyter notebooks is that it allows a user to include both code and communication using something called `markdown`.
 Create a new cell and change the cell type to `Markdown`.
 Now write the following in there: